 x++) is not atomic.

 Variables that will only change once (false → true; null → object; -1 → value) can be defined as volatile.
+If possible they should be final instead.
 (See DCL)

 Class initialisation is always thread-safe and can be used for lazy initialisation of objects.
 So no volatile fields and no synchronized blocks are needed if you simply write something like this: